magicmemories/puppet-auth0/REFERENCE.md

 ### auth0_rule

-This type provides Puppet with the capabilities to manage Auth0 Rules
+This type provides Puppet with the capabilities to manage Auth0 Rules.

+Note that this resource type makes use of the following scopes from the Auth0 Management API:

+  * `read:rules`
+  * `create:rules`
+  * `delete:rules`
+  * `update:rules`

 #### Properties